apache/druid/docs/tutorials/docker.md

 ## Getting started

-The Druid source code contains [an example `docker-compose.yml`](https://github.com/apache/druid/blob/master/distribution/docker/docker-compose.yml) which can pull an image from dockerhub and is suited to be used as an example environment and to experiment with Docker based Druid configuration and deployments.
+The Druid source code contains [an example `docker-compose.yml`](https://github.com/apache/druid/blob/master/distribution/docker/docker-compose.yml) which can pull an image from Docker Hub and is suited to be used as an example environment and to experiment with Docker based Druid configuration and deployments.

 ### Compose file